GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

 structures.
 Shared logic should consume the mapped value instead of hard-coding one bus or duplicating per-instance branches.

+## Conjugate API Naming and Scope

+Conjugate API pairs must be symmetric in both naming and semantic scope.
+Use the same subject in both names, such as `TIM_Config()` / `TIM_DeConfig()` or `TIM_GetIRQEvents()` / `TIM_AckIRQEvents()`.
+Do not label two functions as a pair when one owns only a narrow subdomain and the other resets or mutates the complete peripheral.

+A root configuration type such as `tim_config_t` represents every currently admitted configuration domain.
+Its root configuration API applies that whole object, while its deconfiguration conjugate restores the complete peripheral to the documented reset state.
+Conjugate lifecycle entry points remain
+independent: a configuration function must not call its deconfiguration conjugate, and a deconfiguration function must not call its configuration conjugate.
+The application owns their ordering and explicitly requests a reset when required.
+Configuration preserves deferred or unrepresented domains until their contracts are admitted.

+Do not expose convenience functions that configure a peripheral to a requested frequency.
+Callers provide explicit register-semantic configuration values.
+Calculated-frequency getters are acceptable because they observe and report programmed state without mutating configuration.

 ## Preference Log

+- 2026-08-15: Extended the retval list/value/colon layout to non-status return values and prohibited legacy entries without the list marker, code formatting, and colon.
+- 2026-08-15: Required conjugate configuration/deconfiguration entry points to
+  remain independent, prohibited either lifecycle function from calling its conjugate, and assigned lifecycle ordering and explicit reset decisions to the application.
+- 2026-08-15: Established Core-owned `frequency_t` as the universal
+  hertz-valued type and prohibited duplicate peripheral frequency aliases.
+- 2026-08-15: Required conjugate APIs to have symmetric names and semantic scope, established root `Config` / `DeConfig` ownership, and prohibited frequency-targeting configuration functions while retaining observational frequency calculations.
+- 2026-08-15: Required Driver and Codec transaction helpers to return `driver_status_t`; reserved `void` for inherently void interfaces and dumb, non-validating LL write primitives.
+- 2026-08-15: Extended the exact function Doxygen layout to private helpers, required validation-specific return descriptions, and prohibited tab-aligned or period-terminated driver-status descriptions.
+- 2026-08-15: Required validation functions to return `driver_status_t` and
+  prohibited fallible predicates or compatibility wrappers from collapsing errors into raw Boolean results.
 - 2026-08-15: Added compact-versus-expanded call layout rules.
 - 2026-08-15: Required meaningful `//!` logic comments inside functions.
 - 2026-08-15: Defined a Doxygen pass as documentation, source-style, and